lukaslehner/supertracker/index.md

 We are also partnering up with the producers and users of existing data sources on social policies in the wake of the pandemic to identify remaining information gaps and potential synergies, and to propose concrete actions to address these.
 A webinar discussion and policy brief will address information gaps in existing policy trackers.
 You can find more information on the Supertracker project on the website of the **[Department of Social Policy and Intervention at the University of Oxford][DSPI]**.

+# Impact and Media

+Within a few weeks, thousands of researchers from over 120 countries around the globe have visited our website making use of the directory and contributing to the growing number of entries.

+We are working with authors of policy trackers to propose concrete actions to solve information gaps in existing policy trackers and create synergies between them.
+At the same time, their feedback has informed the creation of the Supertracker.

+> *“The Oxford Supertracker offers a precious compass to help policymakers, practitioners and researchers to navigating the rich and evolving set of trackers available globally.”* <br/>

+**Ugo Gentilini**, Global lead for social assistance, World Bank

+> *“The Supertracker is a rich repository of different to COVID-related policy trackers, immensely useful to policymakers and researchers and beyond, who wish to better understand the implications of COVID.”* <br/>

+**Ian Orton**, Social Protection Policy Officer, International Labour Organization

+> *“The team behind the Oxford Supertracker have done an impressive job in assembling the rapidly growing data on countries’ COVID responses and in making them readily available and easily searchable.
+This is an enormous service to the research and policy community, including many colleagues here at the OECD.”* <br/>

+**Sebastian Königs** and **Andrea Garnero**, Economists, OECD

+# Subscribe

+The Oxford Supertracker is a growing collection.
+Please subscribe here to receive regular updates on new sources.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScXlCxpsUkgEK2xWz4oalL_bzr2MpTm8Wbp-Kp3ZN8X7DrqaA/viewform?embedded=true" width="640" height="614" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 [DSPI]: https://www.spi.ox.ac.uk/policy-super-tracker